mosip/id-authentication/docs/authentication_error_eventing.md

 5. Kafka->Subscriber : The subscriber to the topic(AUTHENTICATION_ERRORS) will receive a message for futher processing.

 ```
-## Event Structure publish to kafka
+## Event Structure published to kafka:
 ```
 {
 	"publisher": "IDA",